mkabatek/graph89/README.md

 Kudos to him and everyone involved in the TI emulation projects, especially the TiEmu and TilEm developers.

+## This Fork

+This is a fork from https://github.com/milaq/graph89 to add support for 64-bit android/x86 platforms.
+The important change for 64-bit support was to patch glib to use 64-bit integers for gsize & gssize.
+There was a bit of warning clean-up (there are still hundreds of warnings in the arm64-v8a build but the app appears to work).
+After that the ROM manager was updated to support Android SDK 34 and the scoped storage paradigm.

 ## Implementation

 Graph89 consists of 4 distinct parts.